 Before understanding how to kill ferns in your garden, it is important to understand that the fern that is termed as invasive is usually the non-native variants.

 Most gardeners treat the invasive fern using glyphosate a broad-spectrum systemic herbicide and crop desiccant.
-This kills most fern or at least controls them, but unfortunately, ferns have a big root system and hence often bounce back.
+This kills most ferns or at least controls them, but unfortunately, ferns have a big root system and hence often bounce back.
 This makes it necessary to apply multiple layers of glyphosate.

 Best ways to kill ferns in a garden